ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 **Double kinematic wave approach**

-The double kinematic approach splits up the channel in two parts (see figure A5.4):
+The double kinematic approach splits up the channel in two parts (see figure below):

 ​	1\. bankful routing